nickjj/dotfiles/README.md

 location in the script as well as view and / or change any packages that get installed.

-It currently supports:
+The install script currently supports:

 - Ubuntu 20.04 LTS (native or WSL)
 - macOS

-You can download and run the install script with this 1 liner:
+**You can download and run the install script with this 1 liner:**

 ```sh
 bash <(curl -sS https://raw.githubusercontent.com/nickjj/dotfiles/master/install)